Table of Contents

 • Suitable for most scenarios.

-• Applicable when the mapping results do not meet expectations.
+• Applicable when mapping results don't meet expectations.

-• Steps to manually specify multi-map collection relationships:
+• Steps to manually specify multi-map acquisition relationships:

-1. Arrange the sub-task blocks according to the relative positional relationships of the actual collection area.
+1. Arrange sub-task blocks according to actual relative positional relationships of acquisition areas

 2. Create connection relationships between sub-tasks